iamdillon-TM/EduQuest-Academy/README.md

-# Tantalizing-Teachers
-Tantalizing Teachers is a global teaching platform, community, and YouTube channel that inspires educators and learners.
-Focused on English and Math for pre-primary to secondary levels, we empower teachers to make learning engaging, creative, and truly exciting.
+EduQuest Academy is a global teaching platform, educator community, and YouTube channel dedicated to inspiring both teachers and learners.
+Focused initially on English and Math for pre-primary, primary, and secondary students, we provide creative lessons, interactive resources, and practical tools to make learning engaging, fun, and effective.
+Our mission is to empower teachers, spark curiosity, and turn every classroom into a place where students thrive and teachers excel.